Performance Art Recipes

 Live Art Denmark has long been interested in recipes or instructions written by artists in order for others to perform their works.
 They can be compared to notes or manuscripts, with both the score and its interpretation seen as independent art works.

 The recipe format had its heyday in the Fluxus movement during the 1960s, with artists such as Yoko Ono, Erik Andersen and many others publishing numerous event scores.
 Other examples can be found throughout modern art history.
 The 1930 Futurist Cookbook contains recipes for foodworks that can be considered performances.
 We recreated one of them at Live Art for Kids 2018 at Brandts:

-In the years leading up to the First World War, Marcel Duchamp was perhaps the first artist to write a recipe for a work.
 We recreated his Sculpture Musicale 2018 in Rio de Janiero.
 A video of the resulting participatory performance can be seen here.

 For the ongoing Performance Recipes project, we have invited artists for a residency at Copenhagen Contemporary’s CC Studio since 2019, making Live Art Denmark perhaps the first curators in the world to curate for an educational department!
 Artists are invited to rewrite their ideas as a recipe that can be immediately tested by the museum’s visitors.
 CC Studio can also develop the recipies further, after the artists return to Ghana, Canada, Germany or England.

 The recipe format is an art form in its own right and can yield very poetic results, as in the Futurist Cookbook or with Yoko Ono.
 In other cases, the recipies may resemble the set of rules for a game.